reactjs/react.dev/content/docs/hooks-reference.md

 > Note
 >
 > The array of inputs is not passed as arguments to the effect function.
 Conceptually, though, that's what they represent: every value referenced inside the effect function should also appear in the inputs array.
+Similarly, the array should be a static length (i.e. you cannot change what inputs the effect depends upon during runtime).
 In the future, a sufficiently advanced compiler could create this array automatically.

 ### `useContext`